 A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

-• Reset: A reset erases some or all of your settings.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+People normally only use a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.

-To reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+To initiate a reset, it helps to record existing temperature settings so you have them if they get erased.
 Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

 • Restart: Shuts your Nest down before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-• Schedule: This reset setting clears all scheduling information—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-• Network: If you select this reset option, it forgets connection logins and your Nest is disconnected from Wi-Fi.
-It also forgets your Wi-Fi password.
+• Network: If you select this reset option, it erases connection info and your Nest can no longer connect to Wi-Fi.
+Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi